MarkSoluiman/eJPT/Assessment_Methodologies/Information_Gathering/Lesson 2 (Passive info gathering).md

 ---

-Another useful tool we can use to inspect the entire source code of a website page is HTTrack which is a tool we can install on our Kali machines by: ```sudo apt-get install webhttrack -y```
+Another useful tool we can use to inspect the entire source code of a website page is ==HTTrack== which is a tool we can install on our Kali machines by: ```sudo apt-get install webhttrack -y```

 ---
 ## Whois Enumeration